 Refining stocks’ performance

-However, the SPDR S&P 500 ETF (SPY), the broader market indicator, has risen 5.8%.
-Thus, refining stocks have outperformed SPY in 4Q17.
-Let’ look at what led to the rise in refining stocks in the quarter.
+However, the SPDR S&P 500 ETF (SPY), the broader market indicator, has risen 0.4%, outperforming refining stocks.
+Let’s look at what led to their fall.

 Various factors, including regional cracks, spreads, and refined product inventory levels, affect downstream stocks.
 Refining stocks posted mixed performance in 2Q17.
 While VLO and PSX surpassed earnings estimates, MPC missed them.
 ANDV posted a fall of ~91% in its operating refining earnings.

 ANDV, MPC, and VLO post their refining margin indicators periodically, and saw them rise quarter-over-quarter in 3Q17.
 Andeavor’s consolidated refining index has increased from $14.70 per barrel in 2Q17 to $15.80 per barrel in 3Q17.
 However, RIN (renewable identification number) costs are expected to rise in 3Q17, which we’ll discuss later in this series.